-After 3 years of traveling we have learned that we like campgrounds sometimes – a nice pool and a nice cement pad can be a good break for a few days.
+After being on a 3 year road trip we have learned that we like campgrounds sometimes – a nice pool and a nice cement pad can be a good break for a few days.
 But we also really like the National Park and State Park campgrounds that have a more relaxed vibe.

 We have been getting more into boondocking on free land and would definitely like to continue to do that.

 What we do know is we are not people who want to jump from campground to campground, but instead want variety in where we stay.
 This also includes wanting to mix in hotel stays and house stays if we can.

 Comfort zones are made for pushing and ours keeps getting larger and larger.
 My sister had mentioned this when we first started and it has continued to hold true.
 Once you push your comfort zone a little it keeps stretching and stretching.
 I am amazed every day how far ours has stretched.